 (ii) A two phase test that includes phase one as a UDDS cycle, a 10 minute key-off soak period, and phase two as a UDDS cycle.
 Emission weighting for the four phase test will follow the procedure outlined in section F.6.4.

-Test Procedures for 2018 and Subsequent Model Off-Vehicle Charge Capable Hybrid Electric Vehicles.
+Test Procedures for 2018 through 2025 Model Year Off-Vehicle Charge Capable Hybrid Electric Vehicles.

-The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” unless otherwise noted.
+The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” unless otherwise noted.

-Migration of the test procedures for measuring exhaust emissions from 40 CFR Part 86 to 40 CFR Part 1066 shall be done in accordance with Part II, Subpart A, section 100.1 of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
+Migration of the test procedures for measuring exhaust emissions from 40 CFR Part 86 to 40 CFR Part 1066 shall be done in accordance with Part II, Subpart A, section 100.1 of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”

 1. Electric Dynamometer.